arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ```
 ![Network settings for Modbus TCP](assets/ip-setup.png)

-Now, let's create the variable that will be shared with the temperature sensor data in the network.
+Now, create the variable that will be shared with the temperature sensor data in the network.
 For this, we go to **status variables** and click on **Add**, we give it a name, in this case: `temp_send`, change the variable address to `25000`, and the type to `REAL`.

 ![Temperature variable setup](assets/var-setup.png)